TomHarrop/ird-5acc-paper/ms/figure_table_legends.md

 Rice accessions phenotyped for panicle diversity.

 **Table S2 supp-table-PrimerList**.
-Sequences of pirmers used.
+Sequences of primers used.

 **Table S3 PanicleTraitsPhenotyping**.
-Panicle phenotyping data from `P-TRAP` analysis measured in 93 accessions from wild and domesticated Asian and African rice species.
+Detailed quantification of panicle traits in 93 accessions from wild and domesticated Asian and African rice species.

 **Table S4 PanicleTraitsPhenotypingPlantsSequenced**.
-Panicle traits data from `P-TRAP` analysis of rice accessions used for sequencing analysis.
+Detailed quantification of panicle traits from rice accessions used for sequencing analysis.

 **Table S5 mapping-statistics**.
 Read and mapping statistics for all RNAseq samples.